JuliaData/DataFrames.jl/docs/src/index.md

   which offers better performance for large datasets, and can handle out-of-core data manipulations (Python users can think of JuliaDB.jl as the Julia version of [dask](https://dask.org/)).

-Note that most tabular data libraries in the Julia ecosystem (including DataFrames) support a common interface (called `Tables.jl`).
+Note that most tabular data libraries in the Julia ecosystem (including DataFrames.jl) support a common interface (defined in the Tables.jl package).
 As a result, some libraries are capable or working with a range of tabular data structures, making it easy to move between tabular libraries as your needs change.
 A user of [Query.jl](https://github.com/queryverse/Query.jl), for example, can use the